wellcomecollection/docs/rfcs/048-concepts-rfcs/README.md

 - There is a separate API endpoint within the catalogue for concepts
 - There is a knowledge graph of concepts that exists independently of works
-- Concepts that works are tagged with are identifiable (the those identifiers exist in the graph)
+- Works will be tagged with identifiable concepts which (may) exist in the knowledge graph

 #### 1. Concepts API Design